-• This is because, as Eucolight research has shown, consumers cannot reliably differentiate between LED and GDL lamps, particularly those with coated or frosted outer glass.
+This is because, as EUCOLIGHT research has shown, consumers cannot reliably differentiate between LED and GDL lamps, particularly those with coated or frosted outer glass.
 Frequently, only a professional eye can spot the difference.
-But if a GDL lamp is disposed in a small household appliance container, the GDL will break contaminating the whole container with mercury.
+But if a GDL marc.guiraud@eucolight.org Phone: +32 487 344 876 www.eucoLight.org lamp is disposed in a small household appliance container, the GDL will break contaminating the whole container with mercury.
 Furthermore, small household appliances are frequently recycled by crushing, and this would result in uncontrolled mercury release to the environment.
 Therefore, the total container would become hazardous without the knowledge of the waste professional dealing with the container.
-For this reason, all lamps, whether LED or GDL, must be collected in the same container.
+For this reason, all lamps, whether LED or GDL, must be collected in the same container, until delivered to the recycler.
 Recycler staff are well trained in distinguishing between LED and GDL and can therefore accurately sort a mixed load.
 But if there is a doubt on a lamp technology, in application of the precautionary principle, it will be recycled as a GDL lamp.
-For this reason, EUCOLIGHT calls on Member States to ensure all lamps are collected in the same container, in accordance with the precautionary principle.
+For this reason, EUCOLIGHT emphasises to ensure all lamps are collected in the same container, in accordance with the precautionary principle.